spine-tools/SpineOpt.jl/docs/src/tutorial/reserves.md

 - Right click on the *node* class, and select *Add object group* from the context menu.
 The *Add object group* dialog will pop up.
 In the *Group name* field write *upward\_reserve\_group* to refer to this group.
 Then, add as a members of the group the nodes *electricity\_node* and *upward\_reserve\_node*, as shown in the image below; then press *Ok*.

 !!! note
 In SpineOpt, groups of nodes allow the user to create constraints that involve variables from its members.
-Later in this tutorial, the group named *upward\_reserve\_group* will help to link the flow variables for electricity production and reserve provision.
+Later in this tutorial, the group named *upward\_reserve\_group* will help to link the flow variables for electricity production and reserve procurement.

 ![image](../figs_reserves/aaa.png)